-- Review qualitative and quantitative metrics regarding countywide and jurisdictional progress to implement the Action Plan and address the countywide need and/or cost-burden gap, including a measurement plan that will, at a minimum, track the percentage of housing supply at various levels of AMI and track the region's progress to meeting the overall goal identified by the Regional Affordable Housing Task Force - Review and make recommendations to other governing bodies regarding actions to implement the Action Plan, including: - Funding/pursuing new and innovative financing strategies to significantly address the affordable housing need in King County for adoption by jurisdictions and/or voters in 2020 - Land use policies - State legislative agenda items, such as increasing state funding for affordable housing, expanding options for local funding, supporting the creation and preservation of affordable housing, and creating uniform statewide laws for tenant protections - Recommend policy positions for Puget Sound Regional Council's (PSRC) Growth Management Policy Board's consideration and approval - Review and provide guidance regarding alignment between the Action Plan and comprehensive plans - Recommend amendments to the Countywide Planning Policies including regional goals/metrics and land use policies - Coordinate support for increased federal funding for affordable housing - Work with existing and new sub-regional collaborations, such as A Regional Coalition for Housing (ARCH) - Provide incentives for regional solutions which promote strategies that are broader than one jurisdiction at a time - Provide technical assistance to the cities and the County on affordable housing policy, including identification and sharing of best practices and model legislation - Review and evaluate existing committee and recommend alternative governance structures needed to accomplish the Action Plan - Be supported by an Inter-Jurisdictional Team (IJT) that builds on but will meet separately from the GMPC IJT.
-The Committee IJT would include staff representing: - King County Council, Department of Community and Human Services, Office of Performance Strategy and Budget, Department of Local Services (Division of Permitting), ARCH, South King Housing and Homelessness Partnership (SKHHP)/South King County representatives, City of Seattle Council and Office of

-Housing, additional city staff in proportion to County staff, and additional staff from external/non-governmental partners
+- Review qualitative and quantitative metrics regarding countywide and jurisdictional progress to implement the Action Plan and address the countywide need and/or cost-burden gap, including a measurement plan that will, at a minimum, track the percentage of housing supply at various levels of AMI and track the region's progress to meeting the overall goal identified by the Regional Affordable Housing Task Force - Review and make recommendations to other governing bodies regarding actions to implement the Action Plan, including: - Funding/pursuing new and innovative financing strategies to significantly address the affordable housing need in King County for adoption by jurisdictions and/or voters in 2020 - Land use policies - State legislative agenda items, such as increasing state funding for affordable housing, expanding options for local funding, supporting the creation and preservation of affordable housing, and creating uniform statewide laws for tenant protections - Recommend policy positions for PSRC's Growth Management Policy Board's consideration and approval - Review and provide guidance regarding alignment between the Action Plan and comprehensive plans - Recommend amendments to the Countywide Planning Policies including regional goals/metrics and land use policies - Coordinate support for increased federal funding for affordable housing - Work with existing and new sub-regional collaboration, such as ARCH. - Provide incentives for regional solutions which promote strategies that are broader than one jurisdiction at a time - Provide technical assistance to the cities and County on affordable housing policy, including identification and sharing of best practices and model legislation - Be supported by an Inter-Jurisdictional Team (IJT) that builds on but will meet separately from the GMPC IJT.
+The Committee IJT would include staff representing: - King County Council, Department of Community and Human Services, Office of Performance Strategy and Budget, Department of Local Services (Division of Permitting), ARCH, SKHHP/SKC representatives, City of Seattle, additional city staff in proportion to County staff, and additional staff from external/nongovernmental partners